 - Paperback ISBN:

-Farzan is an Assistant Professor of Industrial and Systems Engineering as well as Environmental and Occupational Health at Texas A&M University where he’s also the Director of Applied Cognitive Ergonomics Laboratory.
-Dr. Sasangohar is also a visiting professor at the Houston Methodist Research Institute and also serves as a researcher at the Veterans Health Administration (VHA).
-He has experience working as Manager of Design Research at TD Bank; a Human Factors researcher at University Health Network, and as a Research Scientist at the MIT Aero and Astro Department.
-Farzan has received a PhD in Mechanical and Industrial Engineering from University of Toronto in 2015, an SM in Engineering Systems from MIT in 2011, an MASc and BCS in Systems Design Engineering and Computer Science (respectively) from University of Waterloo in 2010 and 2007, and a BA in Information Technology from York University in 2009.
-He has authored more than 50 peer-reviewed publications and has served as the investigator on both industry (Houston Methodist, Texas Children’s Hospital, Project Hero, Mainline Health) and government grants (National Science Foundation [NSF] IUCRC, NSF ERC, NSF Eager, QNRF, NSERC, CIHR).
-Farzan’s research interests include remote health monitoring, wearable devices, and healthcare personnel performance modeling and improvement.
+Farzan Sasangohar, PhD, is an Assistant Professor in the Department of Industrial and Systems Engineering as well as Environmental and Occupational Health at Texas A&M University where he also the Director of Applied Cognitive Ergonomics Laboratory.
+Dr. Sasangohar is also faculty at the Houston Methodist Research Institute’s Center for Outcomes Research and Department of Surgery.
+He has experience working as Manager of Design Research at TD Bank; a Human Factors researcher at University Health Network, and as a Research Scientist at the MIT Aeronautics and Astronautics Department.
+Farzan has received a PhD in Mechanical and Industrial Engineering from University of Toronto in 2015, an SM in Engineering Systems from MIT in 2011, an MASc and BCS in Systems Design Engineering and Computer Science from University of Waterloo in 2010 and 2007 (respectively), and a BA in Information Technology from York University in 2009.
+He has authored more than 100 peer-reviewed publications.
+Farzan’s research interests include remote health and performance monitoring, system implementation and adoption, and performance modeling and improvement.
 As a human factors researcher, Farzan has experience working in different domains such as aviation, process control, surface transportation, finance, and health care at several renowned research laboratories.
-Farzan also has experience working as the manager of design research at TD Bank and as a research scientist at the MIT’s Department of Aeronautics and Astronautics, and have worked closely with industry partners such as Boeing, U.S. Nuclear Regulatory Commission, and Scotiabank.
-Farzan is currently the Chair-elect of the Healthcare Technical Group of the Human Factors and Ergonomics Society (HFES) and the Co-Chair of Student Awards and Affairs at the HFES.
+Farzan is currently the Chair-elect of the Healthcare Technical Group of the Human Factors and Ergonomics Society (HFES).